 The results from your hearing test will provide the hearing care professional an outline of the sounds you may be missing or hearing, but the personal answers about your daily life and hearing aid experience will provide the basis for a more comprehensive hearing evaluation.
 You may be referred to a medical doctor specializing in disorders of the ear if you are a candidate for hearing aids or if there are other medical conditions your hearing professional thinks should be addressed before hearing aids are recommended.
 This referral can often be the first step in the hearing aid examination.

 If your hearing test reveals a permanent hearing loss, a hearing aid may be recommended for one or both ears.
-Your hearing professional may explain the sounds you are not hearing and what a hearing aid(s) can do to help.
+Your hearing specialist may explain the sounds you are not hearing and what a hearing aid(s) can do to help.
 It is usually at this appointment that you will get to see and touch different styles of hearing aids.
 In some cases, you may even be able to test a hearing aid for yourself.
-Your hearing professional will help you choose the best hearing aid(s) style, features and level of sophistication based on your degree of hearing loss, lifestyle, and financial circumstances.
+Your hearing specialist will help you choose the best hearing aid style, features and level of sophistication based on your degree of hearing loss, lifestyle, and financial circumstances.
 The final decision on which hearing aid(s) is purchased is your choice.

-Once you make a decision, the hearing professional may take impressions of your ears if you selected custom hearing aids or behind-the-ear (BTE) hearing aids that require earmolds.
-Hearing aids must usually be ordered from a manufacturer and then programmed by your hearing professional to meet your specific hearing needs.
+Once you make a decision, the hearing specialist may take impressions of your ears if you selected custom hearing aids or behind-the-ear (BTE) hearing aids that require earmolds.
+Hearing aids must usually be ordered from a manufacturer and then programmed by your hearing specialist to meet your specific hearing needs.
 This process can take a few weeks, so do not be disappointed if you do not receive your hearing aids the same day as your evaluation.